Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 What it costs

-no shared answer·“was this allowed?”
+no shared credential·“is this agent allowed here?”

 § 02 · close